JvanKatwijk/qt-dab/README.md

 Introduction
 =================================================================

-*Qt-DAB* is designed to be used  with different SDR devices, a clean interface allows support for a variety of devices, including DABsticks, all models of the SDRplay, Airspy etc.
+*Qt-DAB* is designed to be used  with different SDR devices in mind.
+A simple and clean interface is used and Qt-DAB-6.X  has support for a DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.

+*Qt-DAB* is being developed under Fedora, and cross compiled - using the excellent Mingw64 toolset - for Windows.
+Traditionally, AppImages are built under an older version of Ubuntu (right now Ubuntu 20, Ubuntu 22 is too new for an AppImage).

+Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.

-Precompiled versions of Qt-DAB-6.X for Linux-x64 (AppImage) and Windows (installers for Windows) are, as usual, available.
+Some precompiled versions of Qt-DAB-6.X  are available.
-For Windows, there are installers for the 32 bit version and an installer for the 64 bit version.
+For Linux-x64  the afore mentiined AppImage, for Windows, there are two installers for the 32 bit version and an installer for the 64 bit version.

 *Qt-DAB* is GUI driven,
 the full GUI shows 4+ widgets, one of them, the
 *main widget* - one with sufficient controls to select channels and service(s) - is always visible.
-This main widget also contains selector for controlling the visibility of (the) other widgets.
+This main widget contains selector for controlling the visibility of (the) other widgets.

-*Qt-DAB* is being developed under Fedora, and cross compiled - using the excellent Mingw64 toolset - for Windows.
-Traditionally, AppImages are built under an older version of Ubuntu (right now Ubuntu 20, Ubuntu 22 is too new for an AppImage).

-Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.

 Features
 =================================================================